amarjeet-saini/BashScripting_Course/README.md

 Feel free to use any resources </br>

-**Cite:** Assgn questions pdf are taken from [Bash Scripting and Shell Programming](https://www.udemy.com/course/bash-scripting/) Udemy course
+**Cite:** Practice questions pdf are taken from [Bash Scripting and Shell Programming](https://www.udemy.com/course/bash-scripting/) Udemy course